MahiVerma128/RockPaperScissor/README.md

 # RockPaperScissor-Game
-This is my game website.
+This is my first game website.
+Basic html, css and javascript is used.